 The path to sub-3% mortgage rates

-The 30-year mortgage rate dipped below 3% for the first time ever last July as result of the economic standstill caused by the COVID-19 pandemic and the Federal Reserve’s promise to keep money flowing.
+The 30-year mortgage rate dipped below 3% for the first time ever last July as a result of the economic standstill caused by the COVID-19 pandemic and the Federal Reserve’s promise to keep money flowing.
 Rates remained under 3% for the rest of the year, hitting an all-time low of 2.65% the first week of January before beginning a steady climb.

 Mortgage rates re-crossed the 3% mark on March 4 and rose steadily throughout the month, reaching 3.18% on April 1.
-The increases, says to Joel Kan, associate vice president of economic and industry forecasting for the Mortgage Banker Association, were due to an improving outlook on the economic recovery.
+The increases, says Joel Kan, associate vice president of economic and industry forecasting for the Mortgage Banker Association, were due to an improving outlook on the economic recovery.

 “Over the same span of time there was much more optimism about the economic recovery continuing picking up in 2021,” says Kan.

 Factors like the increasing pace of COVID-19 vaccination, employment gains, and strengthening retail sales and manufacturing production were all pointing to a strong economic recovery.

 As the data started to point toward a faster than expected recovery, investors who buy government bonds saw potential for more government spending and for inflation.
 That sent the yield on the 10-year Treasury note above 1.7%.
 Since mortgage rates tend to follow the 10-year, as yields rose, so did mortgage prices.